Lessica/JSTColorPicker/README.md

 - `0123456789`: Enter item `ID` to select existing item quickly.

 ### Export
+- `⌘E`: Copy all items using selected template.
-- `⌘E`: Export all items using selected template.
+- `⇧⌘E`: Export all items using selected template.

 ### Others
 - <code>⌘`</code>: Copy the *coordinate & color* at the cursor location directly to the general pasteboard.